nataliehman/academic-kickstart-hugo-portfolio/content/author/admin/_index.md

 My previous experience was working in a small advertising technology company as a Front-End Developer.

-I was curious about having a career in Design, which led me to discover User Experience.
+I am curious about having a career in Design, which led me to discover User Experience.